learn-co-curriculum/phase-1-tasklister-mini-project/README.md

 * As a user, I should be able to type a task into the input field.
 * As a user, I should be able to click some form of a submit button.
-* As a user, I expect to see the task string that I provided appear on the DOM after the submit button has been activated.
+* As a user, I expect to see the task string that I provided appear in the DOM after the submit button has been activated.

 > **Note:** [While the example][example] shows one possible working